Customer engagement: Definition

 Since 2009, a number of new definitions have been proposed in the literature.
 In 2011, the term was defined as "the level of a customer’s cognitive, emotional and behavioral investment in specific brand interactions," and identifies the three CE dimensions of immersion (cognitive), passion (emotional) and activation (behavioral).
 It was also defined as "a psychological state that occurs by virtue of interactive, co-creative customer experiences with a particular agent/object (e.g. a brand)".
 Researchers have based their work on customer engagement as a multi-dimensional construct, while also identifying that it is context-dependent.
 Engagement gets manifested in the various interactions that customers undertake, which in turn get shaped up by individual cultures.
 The context is not limited to geographical context, but also includes the medium with which the user engages.
-Moreover, customer engagement is the emotional involvement and psychological process in which both new and existing consumers become loyal with specific types of services or products.
-The degree to which customers pay attention to companies or products, as well as their participation in operations, is referred as customer engagement.
+Moreover, customer engagement is the emotional involvement and psychological process in which both new and existing consumers become loyal to specific types of services or products.
+The degree to which customers pay attention to companies or products, as well as their participation in operations, is referred to as customer engagement.

+At present, practitioners view and define customer engagement as interaction between a firm and its customers, while academic researchers define it as a psychological state of the consumer.

 Ethics

-Attempts to maximise user engagement at all costs have been compared to addiction on both the service provider and the end user side.
-Facebook and other social media have been criticised for manipulating user emotions to maximise engagement by presenting highly divisive content, even if it was knowingly false.
-Professor Hany Farid summarised Facebook's use of these techniques as "when you’re in the business of maximizing engagement, you’re not interested in truth".
-Various other techniques used to increase engagement are considered as abusive, such as FOMO (Fear of Missing Out), infinite scrolling and "Internet karma" in the form of various "experience points" gained by users for engaging with the service.
+Efforts to boost user engagement can raise ethical concerns and privacy issues, further amplified with the rise of the use of modern artificial intelligence.
+Facebook and several other social media platforms have faced criticism for manipulating user emotions to enhance engagement, even if it is knowingly false content.
+Professor Hany Farid summarized Facebook’s approach, stating, “When you’re in the business of maximizing engagement, you’re not interested in truth."
+Various other techniques used to increase engagement are also considered abusive.
+For example, FOMO (Fear of Missing Out), infinite scrolling, and incentives for users who frequently engage with the service.